luau-lang/site/src/content/docs/reference/api.md

 void lua_replace(lua_State* L, int idx);
 ```

-Take the item from the top of the stack and replace the item at the index with it.
+Pop the item from the top of the stack and replace the item at the index with it.

 ```c
 void lua_xmove(lua_State* from, lua_State* to, int n);